 It is said that these stones were originated from seafloor swept by waves and stranded on the shores of this beach.

 Going on to Ende, passing by green canyons tumbling into the sea, gorgeous black strips of sand and coast villages, we visit the local market with its colourful stalls, and then we proceed to Saga and Wologai, two traditional villages in the Ende district, with houses built in the traditional Lio tribe style.

 Our day ends up in the small village of Moni, the base for the trekking in the area and the visit of the stunning Mount Kelimutu.

-At 4 a.m. we are ready to climb up the Mount Kelimutu, located at 1600 meters and known for its famous 3 colour crater lakes: turquoise, dark green and black.
+At 4 am, we are ready to climb up the Mount Kelimutu, located at 1600 meters and known for its famous 3 crater lakes that present 3 different colours: turquoise, dark green and black.

-The colour of the Lakes has changed several times dramatically over the last years because of the minerals inside their water.
-Kelimutu means the “Boiling Mountain“, and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.
+The colour of the Lakes has changed several times dramatically over the last years because of the high concentrations of minerals inside their waters.
+Kelimutu means the “Boiling Mountain“, and according to the legend, the souls of those who die at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.

-Back to the car, we continue our trip toward Maumere passing through the Sikka village, famous for its traditional ikat-weaving and the old church dating from the end of 19 century and having a stop for relaxing on the beautiful Koka Beach.
+Back to the car, we continue our trip toward Maumere passing through the Sikka village, famous for its traditional ikat-weaving and the old church dating from the end of 19 century and having a stop on the marvellous and wild Koka Beach.

-My time in Flores Island is almost done, in the early afternoon, the flight from Maumere to Bali is waiting for me.
+My time in Flores Island is almost done, I’m ready to catch the flight from Maumere to Bali is waiting for me.
 It was a fantastic trip, and with no doubt, during a tour around Indonesia, it’s worth visiting this beautiful island and its incredible wonders.

 |1) When to go